 As a director of religious education it is your responsibility to manage religious education programs offered at churches or schools.
 Directors are responsible for creating, updating and maintaining curricula, staff, budgets and education functions.
-Directors of religious education earn around $45,000 a year.
+Directors of religious education earn an average around $47,000 a year.

 Directors of religious education supervise school or church education programs affiliated with a particular religion or Christian denomination.
 They manage all aspects of these programs, including curriculum, staffing, budgeting and administrative functions.
 Their work may require them to meet with staff, teachers, students and parents, and travel to conferences and workshops.
 Most jobs in this field require a bachelor's degree in religious education or a related field.